PNG vs JPG: Which One to Choose?

 Technical specifications

-Understanding the technical structure of PNG and JPG files, including their metadata, headers, and compression algorithms, reveals the differences between these two popular image formats.
+Understanding the technical composition of PNG and JPG files, including their metadata, headers, and compression algorithms, reveals the differences between these two popular image formats.

-That's why PNG supports transparent areas in a picture, making it useful for logos that need to blend with backgrounds.
+That’s why PNG supports transparent areas in an image – perfect for logos that must be overlaid on different backgrounds.

 PNG vs JPG: Which is best?